hjenneberg/wow-experience-left/README.md

 ## 🔨 Usage

+### Slash commands

+- Use `/xpleft show` to show the xp frame
+- Use `/xpleft hide` to hide the xp frame
+- Use `/xpleft center` to move the xp frame back to its initial position
+- Use `/xpleft reset` to reset saved xp rates from previous sessions

+### How to move the frame

-Use [Shift] + Left click to move the frame to the desired position.
-Use- `/xpleft` slash command to toggle visibility.
+- Use [Shift] + Left click to move the frame to the desired position

 ## 🏭 Todo

--   Add slash command to reset saved experience rate
--   Add slash command to reset frame position
 -   Tooltip to show movement options
+-   Show help for slash commands
 -   Improve number format

 ## License